Glanford Park

 Opened in 1988 at a construction cost of £2.5 million, it was the first new purpose-built Football League stadium to be built in England for 33 years, since Southend United moved to Roots Hall in 1955.

 The stadium is Scunthorpe's second ground, with the Iron having previously played at the Old Show Ground from 1899 to 1988.
-The ground's record attendance was set at 9,077 for a Football League Cup Third Round tie against Manchester United on 22 September 2010.
+The ground's record attendance was set at 9,086 in a National League North play-off final tie against Chester F.C. on 18 May 2025.

-On 30 July 2019, the club signed a stadium naming-rights deal, and the stadium was renamed ‘The Sands Venue Stadium’ until the 2022/23 season, when Scunthorpe United chairman Peter Swann decided to change the stadium back to its former name ‘Glanford Park, as ‘The Sands Venue Stadium’ was ‘too long’ for supporters to say and that no Iron fan wanted the ground to be named that.
+Glanford Park was bought on 29 November 2023 by The New Show Ground Community Interest Company, the creation of local born barrister Tahina Akther.
+The New Show Ground Community Interest Company is a not for profit entity, allowing Glanford Park to be held for the benefit of the community.

+Between 2019 and 2022, the stadium was renamed the Sands Venue Stadium as part of a sponsorship deal.
+The stadium has been officially known as the Attis Arena since 6 January 2024, when the naming rights were purchased by Leeds-based company Attis Insurance Brokers.